-John L. Scott Real Estate Bellingham’s Hannah Cranny knows a thing or two about ADUs, as she built one onto her home several years ago.
+John L. Scott Real Estate Bellingham’s Hannah Jones knows a thing or two about ADUs, as she built one onto her home several years ago.
 There are two types of ADU to consider: the attached, where the addition is connected to the main home, and detached, where the ADU stands separate from the main residence.

 “In my opinion, it’s a no-brainer,” she says.
 “It can really offset expenses.”

 Rapidly appreciating home values make taking out a $50,000 home equity line of credit (HELOC) a reasonable decision in deciding to build an ADU.
-The rental income from an ADU can not only help cover the monthly repayment of such a loan, which could be as little as $200, but also defray mortgage costs or other expenses, Cranny says.
+The rental income from an ADU can not only help cover the monthly repayment of such a loan, which could be as little as $200, but also defray mortgage costs or other expenses, Jones says.

 Utilities for an ADU can either be split by the tenant and homeowner or separated with the installation of additional utility meters.

 ADUs can also have huge benefits for families.
 Jones initially built hers with her mother in mind, and such a residence is a great idea for aging parents or an in-home caregiving situation.